 * * *

-From the Editors: On December 2, 2015, Evelien Campfens will discuss the book and the recent cases involving restitution efforts at the first international Art Law Mixer in London.
-The event will be held at Stephen Ongpin Fine Art Gallery.
+From the Editors: On December 2, 2015, Evelien Campfens discussed the book and the recent cases involving restitution efforts at the first international Art Law Mixer in London.
+The event was held at Stephen Ongpin Fine Art Gallery.
 For additional details please visit our calendar of events or contact Center for Art Law.

 * * *